Geo-AID/Geo-AID/CONTRIBUTING.md

 #### **Unroll step**

 Unrolling is responsible for removing most language abstractions.
-The only ones it leaves are bundles and point collections (see: language documentation).
+The only ones it leaves are derived types and point collections (see: language documentation).
 At this point, specific description of what is actually displayed on the figure is extracted and separated from figure definitions and rules.
 It also collects weighing information.